-- 1. Contribute to maintaining a safe, supportive and orderly school environment that is conducive to learning and to show respect to other persons and to property. - 2.
-Be familiar with and abide by district policies, rules and regulations dealing with student conduct. - 3.
-Attend school every day unless they are legally excused and be in class, on time, and prepared to learn. - 4.
-Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 5.
-React to direction given by teachers, administrators and other school personnel in a respectful, positive manner. - 6.
-Work to develop mechanisms to manage their anger. - 7.
-Ask guestions when they do not understand. - 8.
-Seek help in solving problems. - 9.
-Dress appropriately for school and school functions. - 10.
-Accept responsibility for their actions. - 11.
-Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship.
+- 1. contribute to maintaining a safe, supportive and orderly school environment that is conducive to learning and to show respect to other persons and to property; - 2. help make school a community free of violence, intimidation, bullying, harassments, and discrimination; - 3. be familiar with and abide by district policies, rules and regulations dealing with student conduct; - 4. attend school every day unless they are legally excused and be in class, on time, and prepared to learn; - 5. work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible; - 6. react to direction given by teachers, administrators and other school personnel in a respectful, positive manner; - 7. use a polite tone of voice and appropriate body language, listening when others are speaking to you; - 8. be truthful when speaking with school officials regarding Code of Conduct violations;

+- 9. respect personal space; - 10. work to develop mechanisms to manage their emotions and reactions and resolve conflict with others; - 11. ask guestions when they do not understand; - 12. seek help in solving problems: - 13. dress appropriately for school and school functions: - 14. accept responsibility for their actions; and - 15. conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship.